MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-prerequisites.md

 Follow these steps to configure federated SSO authentication in your UKG Pro WFM environment.

 > [!IMPORTANT]
-> Make sure that the username and email in Azure ID match what's in each user's profile in UKG Pro WFM.
+> Make sure that the username and email in Microsoft Entra ID match what's in each user's profile in UKG Pro WFM.

 #### Step 1: Change user accounts to federated accounts